What is the Enterprise Service?

 How is Enterprise different from self-service API subscriptions?

-Self-service APIs are online subscriptions governed by open-data licences and intended for developer-led use.
+Self-service APIs are online subscriptions governed by a public license and intended for developer-led use.

-Enterprise is delivered under a proprietary commercial licence, supports procurement and legal review, and allows controlled internal and commercial use without open-licence obligations.
+Enterprise is delivered under a proprietary commercial licence, supports procurement and legal review, and allows controlled internal and commercial use without public licence obligations.

 Who should use Enterprise?